 Stress is inevitable in our lives.
 Often, we think stress is related to negative attributes, but positive events such as a job promotion, moving, relocation, wedding planning and expecting a child, can all trigger stress.
-Stress can affect our mood and emotions.
-How we choose to deal with stress, on the other hand, can have profound effects on our mental and physical health.
-If we have issues with managing stress effectively, we may put ourselves at risk for mood disorders, anxiety and depression.
+How we choose to deal with it can have profound effects on our mental and physical health.
+If we have issues with managing stress, we may put ourselves at risk of feeling anxious more often than not.

 Physiologically, our body responds to stress by producing and releasing stress-related hormones such as cortisol.
-As mentioned in the previous feature, cortisol is known to lower our immune function, which makes us more susceptible to the common cold.
-Moreover, it can elevate our blood pressure, increase our risk for heart diseases and interfere with learning and memory.
+As mentioned in our immune boosting feature, cortisol is known to lower our immune function, which makes us more susceptible to the common cold.
+It can elevate our blood pressure, increase our risk of heart disease and interfere with learning and memory.

 Another notable amino acid called tyrosine is used to make dopamine, a chemical messenger in the brain that promotes the feelings of pleasure, motivation and alertness, and affects memory.
-While our body is capable of making tyrosine, it is also an amino acid found in meats, fish, eggs, milk, cheese, cottage cheese, yogurt, almonds, banana, sesame seeds and pumpkin seeds.
+While our body is capable of making tyrosine, it is also an amino acid found in meats, fish, eggs, milk, cheese, cottage cheese, yoghurt, almonds, banana, sesame seeds and pumpkin seeds.
 These foods can help your body create more tyrosine.

 How much protein do you need?

 Like vitamin C, vitamin D levels can be affected by the presence of cortisol.
-While there are varying amounts of vitamin D in foods, such as cold-water fish (like Atlantic mackerel, cod and haddock) and fatty fish (like salmon, herring and sardines), egg yolks and some fortified rice, soy and almond beverages, the most effective and natural way to get vitamin D is exposing your bare skin to sunlight.
+While there are varying amounts of vitamin D in foods, such as cold-water fish (like Atlantic mackerel, cod and haddock) and fatty fish (like salmon, herring and sardines), egg yolks and some fortified rice, soy and almond beverages, the most effective and natural way to get vitamin D is by exposing your skin to the right amount of sunlight.

 Calcium is notorious for being a major player in bone health, but it is also an essential component part of our nervous system.
-Lacking in calcium may increase the symptoms of anxiety and the risk of depression.
-While calcium is predominantly found in dairy products like milk, cheese and yogurt, it is also present in non-dairy sources such as canned salmon and sardines and in vegetables such as kale and spinach.
+A lack of calcium may increase the symptoms of anxiety and the risk of depression.
+While calcium is predominantly found in dairy products like milk, cheese and yoghurt, it is also present in non-dairy sources such as canned salmon and sardines, and in vegetables like kale and spinach.

-Magnesium also helps with reducing anxiety.
-Food sources with magnesium include brazil nuts, legumes, dark green leafy vegetables, dairy products, and whole grains such as oatmeal, quinoa and brown rice.
+Magnesium also helps to reduce anxiety.
+Food sources with magnesium include brazil nuts, legumes, dark green leafy vegetables, dairy products and whole grains such as oatmeal, quinoa and brown rice.

-We cannot avoid stress but we can find healthy ways to manage stress.
-Adopting a nutritious diet and including foods with nutrients that have stress-fighting capabilities is one way we can ensure we’re eating a varied diet.
-Being proactive in making positive changes to your diet can uplift your spirits and lead you to a healthier life.
+Including foods with nutrients that have stress-fighting capabilities is one way we can ensure we’re eating a varied diet.
+Being proactive in making positive changes to your diet can uplift your spirits and, ultimately, lead to a healthier lifestyle!